ymattw/CopyLinkNow/README.md

 # CopyLinkNow

-Chrome extension mostly authored by ChatGPT lets you simply copy a link (text, url, or as markdown) while holding a modifier key.
+Chrome extension mostly authored by ChatGPT lets you simply copy a link (text, URL, or as markdown) by pressing and releasing a key while mouse over a link.

+- Press and release Control to copy inner text
+- Press and release Alt to copy URL
+- Press and release Meta (⌘) to copy as markdown

+Sorry no option page is implemented.

-## Usage
+## Install

 1. Clone to your disk
 2. Open Chrome, access URL `chrome://extensions/`
 3. Switch on `Developer mode` at the top right corner
 4. Hit button `Load unpacked` and load the this extension from your disk
-5. Open a web site, mouse over a link while holding the modifier key mentioned in description.
+5. Open a web site, mouse over a link, press and release the modifier key mentioned above.

-## version 0.1
+## Debug

-- Hold Contol and mouse over a link to copy its inner text, hold Alt to copy URL, hold Meta (or ⌘) to copy as markdown
+Check console logs for internal behavior.